sourcegraph/handbook/content/engineering/testing.md

 ## Flaky tests

+A *flaky* test is defined as a test that is unreliable or non-deterministic, meaning that it doesn't consistently produce the same pass/fail result.

+Typical reasons why a test may be flaky:

+- Race conditions or timing issues
+- Caching or inconsistent state between tests
+- Unreliable test infrastructure (such as CI)
+- Reliance on third-party services that are inconsistent

 We do not tolerate flaky tests of any kind.
 Any engineer that sees a flaky test should immediately:

 1. Open a PR to disable the flaky test.
 1. Open an issue to re-enable the flaky test, assign it to the most likely owner, and add it to the current release milestone.

 If the build or test infrastructure itself is flaky, then [open an issue](https://github.com/sourcegraph/sourcegraph/issues/new?labels=team/distribution) and notify the [distribution team](distribution/index.md#contact).

+Why are flaky tests undesirable?
+Because these tests stop being an informative signal that the engineering team can rely on, and if we keep them around then we eventually train ourselves to ignore them and become blind to their results.
+This can hide real problems under the cover of flakiness.

 ## Testing pyramid